poolinaaa/trip-manager-app/README.md

 ### Main menu (frame 1)

-The main frame of the WanderLust application serves as the central hub for users to plan their travel adventures.
+The main frame of the Wander Wisely application serves as the central hub for users to plan their travel adventures.
 It provides essential features for inputting travel destination information, selecting the primary currency, and accessing various travel-related analyses.

 #### Components
 1. Destination and Primary Currency Input

-Upon launching the WanderLust app, users are greeted with a section to input their desired travel destination (country) and their everyday primary currency.
+Upon launching the Wander Wisely app, users are greeted with a section to input their desired travel destination (country) and their everyday primary currency.
 This step is crucial as it helps the application tailor information and recommendations to the user's specific travel needs.

 2. Travel Analysis Options